Turfjs/turf/packages/turf-projection/README.md

 ## project

-Projects GeoJSON or Position objects using an arbitrary projection function
+Projects GeoJSON or Position objects using a custom projection function.

+Designed for reprojecting coordinates using external libraries like proj4 or custom transformations not built into @turf/projection, handling all GeoJSON structure traversal automatically.

 ### Parameters